-If you’re 31 or younger and think that your health is worth investing in, June is the month to do so.
+If you’re thinking about hospital cover, June is the month to do so.

-That’s because of a financial loading applied to private hospital insurance known as Lifetime Health Cover (LHC), which encourages people to take out hospital cover at a younger age.
+That’s because of a financial loading applied to private hospital insurance known as Lifetime Health Cover (LHC) loading, which encourages people to take out hospital cover at a younger age.

 How does it work?